MarginaliaSearch/www.marginalia.nu/content/misc/good-video-games.md

 * Nine Hours, Nine Persons, Nine Doors
 * AI: The Somnium Files
-* Paradise Killers (also has some goat simulator-like gameplay)
+* Paradise Killer (also has some goat simulator-like gameplay)

 ## Point & Click